Magic wavelength at 477 nm for the strontium clock transition: Background

 For a given transition, there could be more than one magic wavelength.
 Finding new magic wavelengths can facilitate some specific usages.
 For example, the recent measurement of a magic wavelength close to 461~nm for the strontium $\gstate\rightarrow\ThreePOne$ intercombination line~\cite{Kestler2022} led to progress in the state-insensitive trapping of atoms close to a nanofiber~\cite{Kestler2023}.
-For the strontium clock transition, we expect three magic wavelengths that are red detuned from the main $\gstate\rightarrow\OnePOne$ transition at 461~nm, namely with positive real part of the polarizability.
-So far, only the magic wavelength at 813~nm has been used, mainly because the photon scattering rate is low, leading to potentially very long coherence times.
-Recently, a shorter magic wavelength at 497 nm was identified \cite{kestler2025turquoise}.
-Shorter wavelengths can be useful to create optical lattice with smaller inter-trap spacing.
-In addition, magic wavelength Bragg pulses, used in matter-wave interferometers operating on both clock states~\cite{Li2023}, can benefit from shorter wavelengths that transfer larger momenta to the atoms.
+For the strontium clock transition, we expect three magic wavelengths that are red detuned from the main $\gstate\rightarrow\OnePOne$ transition at 461~nm, namely with a positive real part of the polarizability for each clock state.
+So far, only the magic wavelength at 813~nm has been used, mainly because the photon scattering rate is low, leading to potentially long coherence times.
+Recently, a shorter magic wavelength at 497 nm has been identified \cite{kestler2025turquoise}.
+Shorter wavelengths can be useful to create an optical lattice with a smaller inter-trap spacing.
+In addition, magic wavelength Bragg pulses that are used in matter-wave interferometers operating on both clock states~\cite{Li2023}, can benefit from shorter wavelengths that transfer larger momenta to the atoms.

-In this work, we experimentally measure the shortest red-detuned magic wavelength for the strontium clock transition.
-This magic wavelength, which is at approximately 477~nm, lies between the 474~nm $\ThreePZero\rightarrow\PTwo$ transition and the 483~nm $\ThreePZero\rightarrow\ThreeDOne$ transition.
-As the closest red-detuned magic wavelength to the $\gstate\rightarrow\OnePOne$ 461~nm transition, the atomic polarizability is the largest among the red-detuned magic wavelengths as shown in \fig{Intro}(a).
-The magic wavelength is determined by spectroscopic measurements of the frequency shift of the 698~nm clock transition in the presence of an optical dipole trap, and compared to a theoretical estimation.
+In this work, we experimentally measure the shortest red-detuned magic wavelength for the strontium clock transition, using the bosonic $^{88}$Sr isotope.
+This magic wavelength, which is at approximately 477~nm, lies between the 474~nm $\ThreePZero\rightarrow\PTwo$ transition and the 483~nm $\ThreePZero\rightarrow\ThreeDOne$ transition [see~\fig{Intro}(a) for the energy level diagram of strontium].
+As the closest red-detuned magic wavelength to the $\gstate\rightarrow\OnePOne$ 461~nm transition, the atomic polarizability is the largest among the red-detuned magic wavelengths, as shown in \fig{Intro}(b).
+The magic wavelength is determined by spectroscopic measurements of the frequency shift of the 698~nm clock transition in the presence of an optical dipole trap.
+Then, we compare the measured magic wavelength with a theoretical estimation.